ghc-proposals/ghc-proposals/proposals/0000-forunique_quantifier.rst

 Proposed Change Specification
 -----------------------------

-Forunique Quantifier "grab" type variables external to this signature
+Forunique Quantifier "grab" type variables external to this signature in one-to-one corresponded order
 ::

   f :: forall a b. [a] -> [b] -> [(a, b)]